rissh/Docker-Zero-to-Hero/README.md

 When you use the docker pull or docker run commands, the required images are pulled from your configured registry.
 When you use the docker push command, your image is pushed to your configured registry.
 Docker objects

 When you use Docker, you are creating and using images, containers, networks, volumes, plugins, and other objects.
-This section is a brief overview of some of those objects.

 #### Dockerfile